swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 Having a series of concrete functions such as `loadInt32(fromByteOffset:_:)` and `storeBytes(int32:toByteOffset:as:_:)` would be easier on the type checker, by avoiding the problem of overloaded symbols.

-#### Waiting for a compiler-validated `ConvertibleToRawBytes` layout constraint
+#### Waiting for a compiler-validated `ConvertibleToBytes` layout constraint

 The need for the functionality in this proposal is urgent and can be achieved with standard library additions.
-Validation of the `ConvertibleToRawBytes` layout constraint will require significant compiler work, and we believe that the API as proposed in this document will provide significant value on its own.
+Validation of the `ConvertibleToBytes` layout constraint will require significant compiler work, and we believe that the API as proposed in this document will provide significant value on its own.

 #### Making these additions generic over `FixedWidthInteger & BitwiseCopyable` and `BinaryFloatingPoint & BitwiseCopyable`

 These are not sufficient constraints, since none of these three protocols mandate that their conformers must be fully inhabited.

-#### Adding only a `FullyInhabited` protocol instead of the separate `ConvertibleToRawBytes` and `ConvertibleFromRawBytes` protocols.
+#### Adding only a `FullyInhabited` protocol instead of the separate `ConvertibleToBytes` and `ConvertibleFromBytes` protocols.

 The second pitch for this proposal proposed only `FullyInhabited`.
 The discussions showed that the pair of protocols would eventually be needed, and that the implementation burden would be similar.
 Implementing the pair of protocols seems to be the better option.